Postfeminism, Pornography, and Sexual Proficiency

 Gurevich, M., Cosma, S., Vasilovsky, A., Leedham, U., Cormier, N., & Brown-Bowers, A. (2017, July).
 Resisting and recapitulating: Postfeminist navigations of the pornosphere.
-Paper submitted to the British Psychological Society’s Psychology of Women Section’s Annual Conference, Windsor, United Kingdom.
+Paper presented at the British Psychological Society’s Psychology of Women Section’s Annual Conference, Windsor, United Kingdom.

 Technosex: Shaping Sexual Norms and Practices among Youth